 The Ghost River Valley has one of the highest concentrations of high quality alpine ice climbing routes in the Canadian Rockies.
 “The Ghost” also has a reputation for difficult access which keeps all but the most motivated away.
 Those who spend the effort to ice climb here are rewarded with long multi-pitch routes and great single-pitch venues of all grades.
-The winter 2016/17 season will be our third year running an ice climbing camp in the Ghost and is suited for those who have multi pitch ice climbing experience.
+This is an ice climbing camp in the Ghost and is suited for those who have multi pitch ice climbing experience.
 We will be staying at Trappers Hill Cabins, a 10 minute drive to the start of the Ghost Valley and the many climbs that it holds.

 We will climb as many routes as we can over the course of this ice climbing camp.